ibmresilient/resilient-community-apps/fn_service_now/README.md

 Follow our [Install Guide](./docs/install_guide) to get up and running.
 Then using our customization guides (links above), adapt the Integration to suit your Incident Response Workflow

+## Current Limitations:
+While we put our IBM Resilient ServiceNow App through the ServiceNow Certification process, this Integration has some current limitations:

+* The current ServiceNow App is **pre-certified** which really means that we have a ServiceNow App developed, but not hosted on the ServiceNow App Store.
+* In order to distribute the App, we host it on a Public GitHub Repository.
+* To install the App the SNOW admin must get the App from GitHub.
+* The limitations are:
+  * There is no 'clean' way to update the App once installed.
+  * If the SNOW admin pulls in the latest version of the ServiceNow App from GitHub, the Integration will break as **all 'references' between ServiceNow Records and Resilient Incidents/Tasks will be deleted**.
+Once we have it 'certified' and on the ServiceNow App Store the update process will be more seamless and this will not be an issue.